 LEGO® art from more than 50 countries is decorating LEGO House

-Over the summer, LEGO® fans from all over the world have creatively turned small LEGO mosaics into a giant work of art, which launches today, 3 September, at the large LEGO experience house in Billund.
+During the summer of 2021, LEGO® fans from all over the world creatively turned small LEGO mosaics into a giant work of art, which was launched in LEGO House on 3 September 2021.

 The artwork is for everyone by everyone.
 More than 27,000 LEGO DOTS mosaics have been created both physically and digitally by LEGO fans from near and far, either in LEGO House or from their own home.
 Here, they have built, designed or with the LEGO DOTS online design tool dotted their contribution to this unique artwork.